galaxyproject/training-material/faqs/galaxy/datasets_moving_datasets_between_galaxy_servers.md

 contributors: [jennaj, Melkeb]
 ---

-For individual datasets:
+On the origin server:
-1. Click on name of file (dataset) to expand the info.
+1. Click on name of the dataset to expand the info.
 2. Click on the **Copy link icon**{% icon galaxy-link %}.
 On the destination Galaxy server:
 3. Click on **Upload data > Paste / Fetch Data** and paste the link.
 Select attributes, such as genome assembly, if required.
 Hit the **Start** button.